Kaisaurus/cryptopledge-website/src/pages/home/index.md

 ---
-templateKey: about-page
+templateKey: home-page
-title: About CryptoPledge
+title: CryptoPledge
-subtitle: sas
-body: boo
-stats: ba
-partners: bi
+subtitle: A commitment to positive impact
 ---

+Take the cryptopledge: make a commitment to offset your crypto carbon footprint